wshuang6/french-verbs-app/README.md

 # Spaced-Repetition Algorithm

-Spaced repetition is a learning technique that emphasizes the review of unlearned material over learned material.
-For example...
+Spaced repetition is a learning technique that emphasizes the review of unlearned over learned material.
+Oui Verb implements this approach by monitoring users' progress and recording their quiz results as they work through our content.
+When a user incorrectly conjugates or translates a verb during one of our quizzes, a reference to that verb is saved as a part of that user's data.
+Later, when the user takes another quiz, Oui Verb first checks these references to grab verbs that the user has struggled with in the past.

 # Getting Started with the project